kql/rCAR/Readme.txt

 % This script/program is free software; you can redistribute it and/or
 % modify it under the terms of the GNU General Public License as published
 % by the Free Software Foundation; either version 3 of the License, or
 % (at your option) any later version.
-For further information go to:
+For further infomration go to:
 % https://www.gnu.org/licenses/quick-guide-gplv3.html
 %
 % This program is distributed in the hope that it will be useful,